Articles have headlines, brands have tag lines, Twitter limits you to 280 characters – so why is it so hard to sum up your life in one sentence?

 - How do you measure success over time?

-It is much easier to write a lot than just one sentence.
+It is much easier to write a lot compared to just one sentence.
 Creating one line that your story can be summed up with is a lot of pressure.
-My husband and I joke that if we were to be buried, we would have “He ate well” on his tombstone, and on mine “She did, too” because we are real foodies and have shared many great meals all over the world together.
+My husband and I joke that when we are buried, we would have “He ate well” on his tombstone.
+Mine would read “She did, too” because we are real foodies and have shared many great meals all over the world together.